Bondelswarts Rebellion: 1903-1906 Bondelswarts rebellion

 The Herero uprising resulted in the end of Leutwein's colonial leadership and he was replaced by the notorious General Lothar von Trotha, who even at the time of his appointment had a reputation for utterly ruthless methods with native rebels, and was largely responsible for the Herero and Namaqua genocide between 1904 and 1906.
 Von Trotha's approach was unforgiving.
 He told Leutwein in 1904: "I know enough tribes in Africa.
 They all have the same mentality insofar as they yield only to force.
 It was and remains my policy to apply this force by unmitigated terrorism and even cruelty.
 I shall destroy the rebellious tribes by shedding rivers of blood and money".
 This contrasted strongly with the measured approach of the Herero chiefs, who at their meeting before the outbreak had specifically resolved to limit their attack to German men of military age, and that no women or children were to be harmed.

 Von Trotha followed this with his infamous proclamation of 2 October 1904 which stated: "The Herero people must now leave the country… every Herero, with or without a rifle, will be shot.
 I will not take over any more women and children, but I will either drive them back to their people or have them fired on".
-Many Germans objected to the policy of exterminating the Herero, including the chancellor, Prince Bernhard von Bülow, who argued to Kaiser Wilhem II that the order was "contradictory to all Christian and humane principles".
+Many Germans objected to the policy of exterminating the Herero, including the chancellor, Prince Bernhard von Bülow, who argued to Kaiser Wilhelm II that the order was "contradictory to all Christian and humane principles".
 However, von Bülow did argue rather pragmatically that extermination was unwise since the native population was an essential source of labour for farming and mining.
 In December 1904 von Trotha's extermination order was countermanded, though much of the damage had already been done.
 Von Trotha was withdrawn from South West Africa in November 1905.
 According to Crawford, about 50% of the Nama and 75% to 80% of the Herero population had been killed by German forces by the end of 1905.

-Notwithstanding the 1904 treaty, the Bondelswarts, including Jacob Morenga, continued the rebellion later that year and attacked the German garrison at Warmbad in November 1904 inflicting severe losses.
+Notwithstanding the 1904 treaty, the Bondelswarts, including Jacob Morenga, continued the rebellion later that year and attacked the German garrison at Warmbad in November 1904, inflicting severe losses.
 Thereafter Morenga established himself with 500 – 800 riflemen in the Great Karas Mountains from where he was able to plunder the lowlands and harry the German posts and garrison for many months, until his defeat at Van Rooi's Vlei in May 1906.
 Thereafter, the Bondelswarts chief Johannes Christian held out against the German forces until October 1906 when he made overtures for peace.